 Will I receive a copy of my DMX and report?
 Yes, We will automatically send you a copy as well as those you have authorized to receive a copy.
 Please keep your copy to share with additional providers you may encounter to avoid an additional record retrieval and submitting fee.

 I had an IME provider review my DMX.
 The IME said that the DMX is of no diagnostic benefit and is excessively radiating me.
 Is this true?
 Absolutely not true.
 This statement is either being made for one of two reasons.
-The IME is not as independent as they are supposed to be, or they are unknowledgeable as to what a DMX is.
+The IME is not as independent as they are supposed to be, or they are unknowledgeable as to what a DMX actually is.
 Most IMEs I have encountered are well meaning.
-Generally speaking, I find that they were unfamiliar with DMX and assumed it to be the same thing as video fluoroscopy.
-I have challenged this statement a few times.
+Generally speaking, I have found that they were unfamiliar with DMX and assumed it to be the same thing as video fluoroscopy.
+I have challenged IME providers with this statement a few times.
 A DMX is a low radiating flouro based imaging.
 Basically DMX it is an x-ray video at 30 frames per second.
-Each frame is just as diagnostically beneficial as regular x-rays.
+Each frame is just as diagnostically beneficial as the image of regular x-rays.
 Due to the nature of real time images, It has much more x-ray images than a standard x-ray.
 The more images, the better chance to find motion related conditions.
 As for radiation, a full cervical assessment of DMX images ( about 2700 frames) will produce the same amount of radiation as a standard 7 view ( 7 frames) cervical x-ray.
+Therefore, a DMX is absolutely of Diagnostic benefit and is not excessively radiating you!
+Like I said earlier, Most IMEs are well meaning and once this is explained to them, they usually will reverse their position on this.
 Don't let them convince you otherwise.
 Insurance companies already know this to be true, but they are hoping you and your attorney wont know or challenge them on this.
-It doesn't matter how credentialed and experienced your IME is, the truth is, DMX is the gold standard to evaluating ligamentous instability! ( see report under the heading, "for the doctor")
+It doesn't matter how credentialed and experienced your IME is, should any IMEs attempt to maintain their position on this after it has been explained to them ( I havent seen this happen), this should be an easy argument in court as precedence has already been set many times across the country.
+Any experienced IME will know this.
+The truth is, DMX is the gold standard to evaluating ligamentous instability! ( see report under the heading, "for the doctor").